• Skip to primary navigation

 Swiss chard is a green leafy vegetable with a slightly bitter and earthy taste similar to spinach.
 The leaves and stems are both edible and have slightly different flavors.
 The leaves are more delicate and have a softer texture, while the stems are tougher and have a more pronounced slightly bitter flavor.

-How long to cook swiss chard in soup
+How long does it take to cook Swiss chard in soup

 Swiss chard can take 5 to 15 minutes to cook, depending on how soft you want.
 I would start with 5 minutes and then check it every few minutes to see if it’s done to your liking.